Shane Rimmer: Other work

 In 1989, Rimmer was reunited with Bishop and Zimmerman during the production of a BBC Radio 4 adaptation of Sir Arthur Conan Doyle's A Study in Scarlet.
 In 2012, he recorded a reading of Donald Cotton's Doctor Who novelisation of The Gunfighters for release in February 2013.

 In 2010, Rimmer returned to the world of Thunderbirds with a 15-minute fan film simply entitled Thunderbirds 2010.
 He portrays Jeff Tracy in a voiceover on Thunderbird 3's radio, towards the end of the movie, instructing Scott and Alan to take the three astronauts they rescued in the movie to an intact space station, and return to Tracy Island in anticipation of a storm in the Pacific.

 Rimmer played the role of Leo Carlin in the 2013 audio drama The Mighty Carlins by award-winning Canadian playwright Collin Doyle.
 The recording was produced by Wireless Theatre Company.

 In 2014, Rimmer released his first fiction novel Long Shot, through amazon.co.uk/com.
 This marked his second foray into publishing, having released his autobiography From Thunderbirds to Pterodactyls four years previously.

 In 2015, he played the role of "Anderson" in the science fiction short DARKWAVE: Edge of the Storm; this was released for free online the following year.

 Personal life and death

 Rimmer married Sheila Logan in 1963; the couple had three sons: Damien, Ben and Paul.

-Rimmer died at Barnet Hospital in London on 29 March 2019, aged 89.
-He was survived by his wife and sons.
+Rimmer died at Barnet Hospital in London on 29 March 2019, at the age of 89.